Mogilev: Cityscape

-The town's most notable landmark is the late 17th-century town hall, named the Ratuša, that was built during the times of the Polish–Lithuanian Commonwealth.
+The town's most notable landmark is the late 17th-century town hall, named the Ratuša (Rathaus), that was built during the times of the Polish–Lithuanian Commonwealth.
 The grand tower of the town hall sustained serious damage during the Great Northern War and the Great Patriotic War.
 It was eventually demolished in 1957 and rebuilt in its pre-war form in 2008.

-Another important landmark of Mogilev is the six-pillared St. Stanisław's Cathedral, built in the Baroque style between 1738 and 1752 and distinguished by its frescoes.
+Another important landmark of Mogilev is the six-pillared St. Stanisław's Catholic Cathedral, built in the Baroque style between 1738 and 1752 and distinguished by its frescoes.
+It became the episcopal see of the Archdiocese of Mohilev (created in 1772, archdiocese after 1782), once (until 1991) the largest Catholic diocese of the world.
+Now it's the co-cathedral of the Archdiocese of Minsk-Mohilev.

 The convent of St. Nicholas preserves its magnificent cathedral of 1668, as well as the original iconostasis, bell tower, walls, and gates.
 It is currently under consideration to become a UNESCO World Heritage site.

 Minor landmarks include the archiepiscopal palace and memorial arch, both dating from the 1780s, and the enormous theater in a blend of the Neo-Renaissance and Russian Revival styles.